 How to save money on antihistamines

 Allergy season can be a costly time of year for hay fever sufferers.
-We found by shopping around the savings aren’t to be sneezed at.
+We found that the savings you can make by shopping around aren’t to be sneezed at.

-Whatever medication you choose, there are basic safety precautions to follow.
+Whatever hay fever medication you choose, there are basic safety precautions to follow.
 If you’re taking any other medicines, check with your doctor or pharmacist before taking hay fever remedies as well.

-While some hay fever remedies are available over the counter, if you can’t get relief from these, see your GP to get an accurate diagnosis.
+While some hay fever remedies are available over the counter, if none of these give you relief, see your GP to get an accurate diagnosis.
 Your GP may also refer you to an immunologist or GP allergist.

 What are antihistamines?

-Antihistamines work by counteracting the effect of the chemical histamine, produced when the immune system responds to an allergen.
-They come in different forms including tablets, capsules, syrups, nasal sprays and eye drops.
+Antihistamines work by counteracting the effect of the chemical histamine that your body produces when your immune system responds to an allergen.
+Antihistamines come in different forms, including tablets, capsules, syrups, nasal sprays and eye drops.

-Their effectiveness can differ from person to person, so you may need to try several to find one that works for you.
+The effectiveness of antihistamines differs from person to person, so you may need to try several to find one that works for you.
 For most people, a non-sedating antihistamine is the best option, unless your symptoms stop you sleeping.

 Antihistamine prices